-Ferguson Hall 108 432.837.8596
+Ferguson Hall 108 432.837.8596 Lobopantry@sulross.edu

-Lobopantry@sulross.edu

 The Lobo Pantry serves as a temporary, judgement free resources for student experiencing food insecurity.
 Food insecurity is the lack of consistent access to affordable and nutritious foods to sustain a healthy lifestyle.
-On and Off Campus students are eligible to use the Lobo Pantry once per month.
+Students affiliated with the Alpine campus are eligible to use the Lobo Pantry once per month.
 Eligibility and frequency of visits are subject to change throughout the year.
-Students can seek services directly or faculty/staff may refer or recommend services for a student.
-The Office of Civic Engagement & Student Assistance manages the Lobo Pantry.
-Services include: